Andrehatlo/andrehatlo.github.io/_posts/2019-01-07-jekyll-and-github-makes-love.md

 ### Hope this was helpfull enough as my first blog post.
-### But i'll try to excel as fast as possible by writing MANY MANY more! :wave: :wave:
+### I'll try to excel as fast as possible by writing MANY MANY more! :wave: :wave: